petrsvihlik/WopiHost/README.md

 -----------
 WopiHost.Web\Properties\launchSettings.json
 - `WopiHostUrl` - used by URL generator
+- `WopiClientUrl` - used by the discovery module to load WOPI client URL templates

 WopiHost\Properties\launchSettings.json
-- `WopiClientUrl` - used by discovery module and for URL generation
+- `WopiClientUrl` - used by the discovery module to identify capabilities of WOPI client
 - `WopiFileProviderAssemblyName` - name of assembly containing implementation of WopiHost.Abstractions interfaces
 - `WopiRootPath` - provider-specific setting used by WopiFileSystemProvider (which is an implementation of IWopiFileProvider working with System.IO)
 - `server.urls` - hosting URL(s) used by Kestrel.
 [Read more...](http://andrewlock.net/configuring-urls-with-kestrel-iis-and-iis-express-with-asp-net-core/)